Destruction and reconstruction at the Stones of Stenness

 Perhaps the Stenness stone’s distinctive – somewhat unique – crooked shape marked it as special and this was a significant factor in its selection and position by the entrance causeway.

-We will never know if it was matched on the opposite side by a stone of similar proportions – that megalith (Stone Eight) survives only as stump.
+We will never know if it was matched on the opposite side of the causeway by a stone of similar proportions – that megalith (Stone Eight) survives only as stump.

 Winter snow. (📷 Sigurd Towrie)